Schrock, a Republican, was the representative for Virginia’s 2nd congressional district from 2001 to 2004.

-Each dot in the chart below was a member of the House of Representatives in 2004.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Schrock is shown as a purple triangle. (analysis methodology)
+Schrock is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2004 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Schrock sponsored bills primarily in these issue areas:

 Armed Forces and National Security (21%) Transportation and Public Works (18%) Families (11%) Health (11%) Finance and Financial Sector (11%) Law (11%) Social Welfare (11%) Crime and Law Enforcement (7%)

 Some of Schrock’s most recently sponsored bills include...

 - H.R.
 3476 (108th): Chiropractic Health Parity for Military Retirees and Dependents Act

 - H.R.
 3390 (108th): To amend title 10, United States Code, relating to prescription drug benefits ...

 - H.R.
 1827 (108th): To authorize the Secretary of Transportation to issue a certificate of documentation ...